One-Pot African Peanut Stew

 - 1 cup water

-Next add the tomato paste and stir together.
-Add the sweet potato, peanut butter, vegetable broth and water.
-Stir together then bring to a boil.
-Reduce heat to medium-low, cover and cook for 15 minutes.
+- To the pot, add the tomato paste and stir to combine.
+Add the diced sweet potato, creamy peanut butter, vegetable broth and water.
+Stir together then bring to a low boil.
+Reduce heat to medium-low simmer, cover and cook for 15 minutes.

 - Add the chopped collard greens to the pot, stir, then cover and continue to cook for another 15 minutes, until greens are wilted and sweet potato is tender.

 - Using the back of the spoon, mash some of the sweet potato to help thicken the broth.
 Boil uncovered for 5 minutes more.
 Serve warm with rice and garnish with cilantro, peanuts, and lime juice.
 Enjoy!